evalldor/pystematic/README.rst

 * Standardizes how experiments and associated parameters are defined.

-* Provides both CLI and programmatic interfaces for runnning your experiments.
+* Provides both CLI and programmatic interfaces for running your experiments.

 * Encourages reproducibility by isolating experiment outputs and providing tools for managing random seeds.